Michael Arias

-Michael Arias (born 1968) is an American-born filmmaker active primarily in Japan.
-Though Arias has worked variously as visual effects artist, animation software developer, and producer, he is best known for his directorial debut, the anime feature Tekkonkinkreet, which established him as the first non-Japanese director of a major anime film.
+Michael Arias (born 1968) is an American visual effects artist, producer, and director.
+He is best known for his directorial debut, the anime feature Tekkonkinkreet, which established him as the first non-Japanese director of a major anime film.

 Early life

 Michael Arias was born in Los Angeles, California.
 His father, Ron Arias (born 1941) is a former senior writer and correspondent for People magazine and a highly regarded Chicano writer.
 Michael Arias' mother, Dr. Joan Arias, was a professor of Spanish and IBM Software Sales Specialist.

 When still a young boy, Arias often watched movies in the theater with his parents and borrowed 16mm prints from a local public library for screening at home; it was at this stage in his life that he developed his passion for cinema.

 Arias graduated from the Webb School of California at the age of 16.
 He then attended Wesleyan University in Connecticut, majoring in linguistics for two years, before dropping out to pursue a career as a musician.
 Michael's early musical associates include Moby and Margaret Fiedler McGinnis.

 Soon after quitting Wesleyan, Arias moved to Los Angeles, abandoned his musical ambitions and, through the efforts of a family friend, began working in the film industry.